Erekushin/Erekushin/README.md

 ## About

-I focus on turning ideas into working software: mobile apps, Firebase-backed systems, automation tools, and web products.
+I focus on turning ideas into working software: mobile apps, systems, automation tools, and web products.
 I like building useful systems first, then improving the experience until the product feels simple to use.